 Snap-freeze your proteins in single-use aliquots and keep them frozen.

 - Pros: Between the freezing temperature and lack of resampling, this is a great option for long-term storage (many years).
 In addition, you usually don’t need to dilute or contaminate your protein with chemicals (glycerol, sodium azide, etc.) to protect it from degradation and microbes.
+Just makre sure you have appropriate liquid nitrogen safety training first!

 - Cons: Unlike the previously mentioned solution-based options, frozen proteins should be viewed as single-use only in order to avoid degradation from repeated freeze-thaw cycles.
 Moreover, antibody conjugates (especially alkaline phosphatase conjugates) may not work after freezing.